awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 AWS IoT Greengrass provides cloud\-based management of Greengrass Lambda functions\.
 You can configure details of how the Lambda function behaves when it runs in a particular group\.
 Although a function's code and dependencies are managed using AWS Lambda, AWS IoT Greengrass supports the following group\-specific configuration settings:

 **Run as**  <a name="lambda-access-identity"></a>
 The access identity used to run each Lambda function\.
-By default, Lambda functions run as ggc\_user and ggc\_group\.
-You can change the setting and choose the user ID and group ID that has the permissions required to run the Lambda function\.
+By default, Lambda functions run as the group's [default access identity](#lambda-access-identity-groupsettings)\.
+Typically, this is the standard AWS IoT Greengrass system accounts \(ggc\_user and ggc\_group\)\.
+You can change the setting and choose the user ID and group ID that have the permissions required to run the Lambda function\.
 You can override both UID and GID or just one if you leave the other field blank\.
 This setting gives you more granular control over access to device resources\.
 We recommend that you configure your Greengrass hardware with appropriate resource limits, file permissions, and disk quotas for the users and groups whose permissions are used to run Lambda functions\.
-This feature is available for AWS IoT Greengrass Core v1\.7 only\.
+This feature is available for AWS IoT Greengrass Core v1\.7 and later\.
 We recommend that you avoid running as root unless absolutely necessary\.
 When you run a Lambda function as root, you increase the risk of unintended changes, such as accidentally deleting a critical file\.
 In addition, running as root increases the risks to your data and device from malicious individuals\.
 If you do need to run as root, you must update the AWS IoT Greengrass configuration to enable it\.
 For more information, see [Running a Lambda Function as Root](#lambda-running-as-root)\.
-We disallow running as root when you run in a Greengrass container to make it more difficult for malicious attacks to get root access on your device\.
 **UID \(number\)**
 The user ID for the user that has the permissions required to run the Lambda function\.
 This setting is only available if you choose **Run as another user ID/group ID**\.
 You can look up the user ID you want to use to run the Lambda function by using the getent passwd command on your AWS IoT Greengrass device\.
 **GID \(number\)**